 I say “essentially completed” because, in addition to its name and ethos, the game borrow something else from the 1990s: an inability to know when to stop.
 The later levels have you infiltrating a prison camp, piloting a mech, and even visiting a Nazi moon base before returning home to fight a giant spider-like machine.
 There’s a clear sense of escalation for a while, then a definite plateau as things start to get too repetitive.
 After clawing your way through one last compound, you’re tasked with fighting the game’s main villain, who is seated in a giant mech while you run frantically around a barren lot with a battery-dependent gun and try to figure out what to do.
 It’s the kind of “why not” final level from old shooters that just feels like the developers are throwing everything they can at you for no real reason.
 I wasn’t even sure what to do on that level until I looked it up, and when I realized it was the final battle, I felt fine stopping.
 I’d made it so far, and I didn’t want to dance around some arbitrary difficulty spikes.
 Still: a good game.

-I hadn’t played any games in this series since Metal Gear Solid, which I owned on the original PlayStation and first played in high school.5 But I’d absorbed enough details over the years to know that series writer/director Hideo Kojima was still making bonkers games, and this one got good reviews, so I picked it up.
+I hadn’t played any games in this series since Metal Gear Solid, which I owned on the original PlayStation and first played in high school.[footnote]When I took my PS1 to college, my freshman-year roommate and I would sometimes play MGS on a loop, which you can blast through in about 10 hours if you know what you’re doing.[/footnote] But I’d absorbed enough details over the years to know that series writer/director Hideo Kojima was still making bonkers games, and this one got good reviews, so I picked it up.
 This was a good decision: its mix of stealth and base-building offers a nice risk-reward loop, and the main story itself is almost delightfully batshit.
 For instance, the opening hours of the game see the player character awaken from a coma, escape from a hospital, encounter a levitating person in a straitjacket and gas mask who can apparate and also summon a giant being made of fire, and outrun a number of otherworldly bad guys who give chase on horseback.
 Also, your left arm is a metal prosthesis, and you have additional chunks of metal sticking out of your forehead.

 It’s also a robust, slick game, the kind of epic production that acknowledges its creative influences—the stealth of Assassin’s Creed, the refined bow hunting of the new Tomb Raider series—without feeling like a knock-off.
 It also makes some smart decisions about its post-apocalyptic setting that make the trope feel fresh again: namely, you, the player, start to piece together what happened to the world before you, the character, does.
 Moss-covered street signs, decaying skyscrapers, “metal vessels” with “strange insignia” you recognize as drinking mugs, etc.: they all heighten the dramatic irony, so you feel like you’re constantly marching yourself into a deadly world you already, in some way, understand.